ambiere/datestamp/CONTRIBUTING.md

 ## Ways to Contribute

-There are several ways you can contribute to the xcixtimestamp microservice API:
+There are several ways you can contribute to the datestamp microservice API:

 1. **Reporting Bugs**: If you encounter any bugs, errors, or unexpected behavior while using the API, please submit a detailed bug report using the issue tracker
 2. **Feature Requests**: Suggest new features or enhancements that you believe would benefit the API.
 Use the issue tracker to share your ideas